yonkeltron/rust-linux-systems-programming/src/rust-linux-systems-programming.md

 ---

+# Remember:

-# The `?` operator either returns the contents of the `Result` or short circuits by bubbling up the error to the calling function!
+## The `?` operator either returns the contents of the `Result` or short circuits by bubbling up the error to the calling function!

 ---